Golf Bag Buying Guide

 - take up little space in your locker or trunk (boot)

 - not designed to carry lots of clubs or other equipment

 - models with full-size stands have a tendency to be unstable

 - not too comfortable if you overload

-Designed to handle a full set of fourteen clubs and generally having room for numerous accessories such as balls, drinks and clothing.
-These days most carry bags will come with some form of stand mechanism to save you having to put your bag down on potentially wet grass.
+Designed to handle a full set of fourteen clubs and generally has room for numerous accessories such as balls, drinks and clothing.
+These days most carry bags will come with some form of stand mechanism to save you from having to put your bag down on potentially wet grass.